bbusse/swayvnc/README.md

 $ podman build -t swayvnc .
 ```
 ### Build dependencies
-The container uses [swayvnc-build](https://github.com/bbusse/swayvnc-build) to build the needed wayvnc apk for alpine
+The container uses [swayvnc-build](https://github.com/bbusse/swayvnc-build) to build the needed wayvnc apk for alpine,
+since the packages are not available for all archs we want to support.
-The needed packages are getting copied from the swayvnc-build image with "COPY --from=" during the build of swayvnc.
-You don't need to do this manually
+They get copied from the swayvnc-build image with "COPY --from=" during the build of swayvnc

 ## Run Container
 ```